-Secretary a Treasurer, and At-Large.
-At the end of the President's term, the At-Large office will be replaced by the Past-President.
-The Board may approve additional officers as it deems necessary for the performance of the business of the OCH.
+Section 1.
+Election and Term of Office.
+The officers of the OCH Board shall be President, Vice President, Secretary a Treasurer, and Past President or General member.
+The Board may approve additional officers as it deems necessary for the performance of the business of OCH.
 The term of office shall commence on July 1 and each officer shall hold office for one (1) year or until he or she shall have been succeeded or removed in the manner hereinafter provided.
 Such offices shall not be held for more than three (3) consecutive terms.
 Such officers shall hold office until their successors are elected and qualified.
 A vacancy in any office may be filled by the Board for the unexpired portion of the term.

-Section 2.
+- Section 2.
 Removal.
-Any officer or agent may be removed by the Board with or without cause by a sixty percent (60%) vote of the Board, if deemed in the best interests of the OCH.
+Any officer or agent may be removed by the Board with or without cause by a sixty percent (60%) vote of the Board, if deemed in the best interests of OCH. - Section 3.

-Section 3.
 Compensation.
-The officers shall receive no compensation for services rendered on behalf of the OCH.
+The officers shall receive no compensation for services rendered on behalf of OCH. - Section 4.

-Section 4.
 President.
-The President shall preside at all meetings of the Board, shall have general supervision of the affairs of the corporation, and shall perform such other duties as are incident to the office or are properly required of the President by the Board.
+The President shall preside at all meetings of the Board, shall have general supervision of the affairs of the organization, and shall perform such other duties as are incident to the office or are properly required of the President by the Board. - Section 5.

-Section 5.
 Vice-President.
-The Vice-President shall preside at all meetings in the absence of the President and perform such other duties as are incident to the office or are properly required of the Vice-President by the Board.
+The Vice-President shall preside at all meetings in the absence of the President and perform such other duties as are incident to the office or are properly required of the Vice-President by the Board. - Section 6.

-Section 6.
 Secretary.
-It shall be the duty of the Secretary of the Board to keep all records of the Board and of the OCH, to give notice of meetings, and to perform such other acts as the President or Board may direct.
+It shall be the duty of the Secretary of the Board to keep all records of the Board and of OCH, to give notice of meetings, and to perform such other acts as the President or Board may direct. - Section.

-Section.
 7. Treasurer.
-The Treasurer is accountable for all funds belonging to the OCH, and shall assure that policies and procedures regarding the disposition of assets and all related financial transactions are followed as prescribed by the Board or these Bylaws.
+The Treasurer is accountable for all funds belonging to OCH and shall assure that policies and procedures regarding the disposition of assets and all related financial transactions are followed as prescribed by the Board or these Bylaws. - Section 8.

-Section 8.
 Past-President.
-The Past-President shall advise the incoming President of position responsibilities and provides advice, support and information as needed to the new President and board.

-Section 9.
-At-Large.
-The At-Large may be assigned to serve on committees or undertake special projects.
-This office will be replaced by the Past-President office after the first term.
+The Past-President shall advise the incoming President of position responsibilities and provides advice, support, and information as needed to the new President and board. - Section 9.
+General Member.
+The General Member may be assigned to serve on committees or undertake special projects if the immediate Past President is unable to serve.